PdomGenomeProject/diff-exp/README.md

 # Differential expression analysis

-This data set is part of the [Polistes dominula genome project][pdomproj], and describes an analysis to identify caste-related differential expression in *P. dominula*, as described in (Standage *et al.*, manuscript in preparation).
+This data set is part of the [Polistes dominula genome project][pdomproj], and describes an analysis to identify caste-related differential expression in *P. dominula*, as described in ([Standage *et al.*, *Molecular Ecology*, 2016][ref]).
-Included in this data set is FILLMEIN.
+Included in this data set are scripts for collecting raw sequence data from public archives, genomic sequences used for the analysis, and a description of the analysis protocol.

 ## Synopsis